 Prince Ali, Mighty Is He

-Erected in the 14th century and reconstructed 200 years later, the Ali Ben Youssef Medersa contains an inscription over its entryway that reads, “You who enter my door, may your highest hopes be exceeded.”
-Until 1960, these words were directed at the scholars who studied theology here; today, it is the carved cedar cupolas, colorful mosaics, and wooden lattice balconies that dazzle visitors to what was once the largest medersa in all of North Africa.
+Erected in the 14th century and reconstructed 200 years later, the Ali Ben Youssef Medersa has an inscription over its entryway that reads, “You who enter my door, may your highest hopes be exceeded.”
+Until 1960, those words were directed at scholars of theology; today, it is the carved cedar cupolas and colorful mosaics that dazzle visitors to what was once the largest medersa in all of North Africa.

 This beautiful Koranic school is also right next door to the Musée de Marrakech, where you can peruse artifacts and paintings, relax in a gorgeous atrium, and treat yourself to a double dose of traditional Moroccan architecture.